 9. The Incredibles (2004)

 A red superhero family is forced to move to live in the suburbs as ordinary people after the government decided to ban all superheroes in the world from using their powers.
 The head of the family, Mr. Incredible, now a sales insurance salesman is getting bored with his day job.
 He becomes reckless and steps right into Syndrome, his arch enemy’s trap.

 But, if there’s one thing you do not want, it’s open war with a very special family.
 Now Bob, and his cartoon babe, and mom, Helen (the rubber girl), Violet the invisible telepath, and Dash, the speedster kid, are out to save the world again, accompanied by explosions, effects, and a very healthy sense of humor in the best tradition of Pixar Studios.

 10. Home Alone (1991)

-The film opens on the eve of the holiday, which brings us together with the McAllister family in final preparations for a family trip to Paris.
-When the youngest son, Kevin, asks for a wish for his family to disappear, he did not think that the next morning was exactly what would happen!
+The best Christmas movie ever!
+Home Alone opens on the eve of the holiday, which brings us together with the McAllister family in final preparations for a family trip to Paris.
+When the youngest son, Kevin, asks for a wish for his family to disappear, he does not think that the next morning is exactly what will happen!
 Kevin’s family flies to France and leaves him alone at home by mistake.